DesislavaNaydenova/PP4_OurFamilyRestaurant/README.md

 #### W3C Validator

-[W3C](https://validator.w3.org/) was used to validate the HTML on all pages of the website.
+[W3C](https://validator.w3.org/) was used to validate the URL on all pages of the website.
 It was also used to validate the CSS.
-I have checked the HTML via direct input and also by inspecting the page source and running this through the validator.

-* [Index Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbookworm2022.herokuapp.com%2F) - No errors or warnings.
+* [Menu Page](https://pp4-our-family-restaurant-8fbc3211d08d.herokuapp.com/menu_list) - There is an error coming from the summernote editor, that I coldn't fix and addet to the unfixed bugs
-* [Register Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbookworm2022.herokuapp.com%2Fregister) - No errors or warnings.
+* [Edit reservation Page](https://pp4-our-family-restaurant-8fbc3211d08d.herokuapp.com/accounts/login/?next=/edit_reservation/45/) - There is a Warning about adding a lang attribute to the html start tag to declare the language of this document, but it exists in the base.html.
 * [Login Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbookworm2022.herokuapp.com%2Flogin) - No errors or warnings.
 * [Profile Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbookworm2022.herokuapp.com%2Fprofile%3Fusername%3Dadmin) - No errors or warnings.